Ekagrah/Linux-Ark-Dedicated-Server/README.md

 ## Troubleshooting

 * Use \`netstat -puln 2\>/dev/null | grep ShooterGame\' to check status of server.
 When you have two lines with one showing ':7778' then the server should be accessible.
-* Use \`ps -ef | grep -i ShooterGame\' to see that there are two processess, one if which is a tmux session.
+* Use \`ps -ef | grep -i ShooterGame\' to see that there are two processess, one of which is a tmux session.
 * Report errors and I'll be happy to address them.
 I tried to anticipate as many scenarios as possible but like I said, this is a first for me.

+## To-Do

+* Setup and document Discord notifications

 ## Authors